kid-gorgeous/flask_app/README.md

 4. [ItsDangerous](https://palletsprojects.com/p/itsdangerous/) Data is cryptographically signed to ensure that a token has not been tampered with.

 5. [Click](https://palletsprojects.com/p/click/) It's the "Command Line Interface Creation Kit".

+### Optional dependencies:
+        Blinker, python-dotenv, Watchdog

+### Necessary:
+        PyPy >= 7.3.7, and greenlet>=1.0
+        These are not minimum supported versions, they only indicate the first versions that added necessary features.
+You should use the latest versions of each.